drewlander/mailonacircle/README.md

 mailonacircle Cookbook
 ======================
-There is a LOT TO DO, but it works for me so far
+There is a LOT TO DO, but it works for me so far.
+This was created because there is mailinabox for ubuntu, but nothing for centos

 This cookbook is a side project that does the following:
 * Installs and configures: